thurchito/neoPDF2Muse/README.md

-# PDF2Muse
+# PDF2Muse 🎶

-PDF2Muse is a command-line tool that converts PDF files of sheet music into MusicXML and MuseScore (.mscx) files.
+PDF2Muse is a command-line tool that converts PDF files of sheet music into MusicXML 🎼 and MuseScore (.mscx) files.
 It leverages the power of the [oemer](https://github.com/BreezeWhite/oemer) optical music recognition library to transcribe the music from the PDF.

-## Acknowledgements
+## 🙏 Acknowledgements

 This project would not have been possible without the excellent work done by the [oemer](https://github.com/BreezeWhite/oemer) project.
 We extend our sincere gratitude to the oemer team for creating such a powerful and versatile optical music recognition library.

-We also thank Google for providing a free cloud trial, which enabled us to use the Gemini models and their awesomely large context window to "vibecode" this repository.
+We also thank Google ☁️ for providing a free cloud trial, which enabled us to use the Gemini models and their awesomely large context window to "vibecode" this repository.

-## Tags
+## 🏷️ Tags

-vibe-coding, optical-music-recognition, img2xml
+`vibe-coding`, `optical-music-recognition`, `img2xml`

-## Dependencies
+## ⚙️ Dependencies

 This project requires the following:

-*   Python 3.7+
+*   Python 3.7+ 🐍
-*   **Python Libraries:**
+*   **Python Libraries:** 📚
     *   `oemer`
     *   `PyPDF2`
     *   `Pillow`
     *   `pdf2image`
     *   `requests`
-*   **External Tools**
+*   **External Tools:** 🛠️
     *   Poppler (for pdf to image conversion, needs to be in system PATH)

-## Installation
+## ⬇️ Installation

 1.  **Install Python:** Make sure you have Python 3.7 or higher installed.
 You can check your Python version by running `python --version` or `python3 --version` in your terminal.
 2.  **Clone the Repository:**